Pa1-stack/Delta-demo/README.md

 This is the demo for git and git-hub class.

 # demo repo
-first fucking file created by me.
+first  file created by me.